mfinelli/modctl/docs/06_commands/04_games-stores.md

 ### games set-active

 Set the active game install used by modctl commands.
-Accepts a numeric install ID or a store selector:
+Accepts a numeric install ID, a store selector, or a game title:
 ```bash
 modctl games set-active "Cyberpunk 2077"
 modctl games set-active steam:1091500
 ```

+If the title matches more than one install, modctl will list the candidates and ask you to be more specific using a selector.

 If multiple installs exist for the same game you must specify the instance explicitly.